These are the first informations you need to start planning your trip to the Kingdom of Bhutan.

 How to get there

-By Air: There are only two airlines that fly into Paro which has a short runway and can only handle smaller Airbus 319s.
-The main flag carrier is Druk Airways, operating modern Airbus 319s and Tashi Air (also known as Bhutan Airlines) which also flies an Airbus 319.
+By Air: There are two airlines that fly into Paro which has a short runway and can only handle smaller Airbus 319s.
+The main flag carrier Druk Airways and Tashi Air.

 Direct flights to and from our international airport in Paro connect you to Bangladesh (Dhaka), India (Bagdora, Gauhati, Kolkata and New Delhi), Nepal (Kathmandu), Singapore, and Thailand (Bangkok).